World History, Doctor of Philosophy

 Tuition and Financial Aid

 The University awards a limited number of graduate assistantships and doctoral fellowships to highly-qualified students each year.
 These positions provide tuition remission and a stipend and involve assisting faculty with their research.
+The University also awards a limited number of University Doctoral Fellowships that offer tuition remission for students who work full-time and attend the Ph.D. program part-time.
 For more information, please visit the Graduate Assistantships and Fellowships and Tuition and Financial Aid pages.

 The communication skills, analytical thinking, and historical perspectives you’ll gain through the Ph.D. program in World History will prepare you for tenure-track faculty positions in history as well as careers in museums, libraries, cultural agencies and institutions, consulting firms, and digital and traditional media companies.
 The distinctive socially-aware, problem-solving, and service-oriented education you’ll receive at St. John’s will help you excel in the areas of teaching, public history, and public service.
 Thanks to the internship experience built in to the program, you’ll be entering the job market with not only an advanced degree and body of original research, but also professional experience in a field that suits your interests and goals.